sphenlee/waterwheel/docs/jobs.md

 An example job: [simple.json](../sample/jobs/simple.json)

+Jobs are stored as JSON documents, but if you're writing them by hand you may prefer to use a more friendly format such as YAML or JSON5.
+These formats can be easily converted into JSON by the deployment process.
+Alternatively you may wish to generate the JSON using a data specific language (eg. Jsonnet) or a general purpose language (eg. Javascript or Python).

+> Examples below are fragments of a YAML document

 ## Identification

 A job has a UUID and a name.
 The UUID uniquely identifies the job, but the name